 It’s worth being aware that the climate change effects in Zimbabwe are mainly related to water supply and food security, made all the more difficult by the fact that the country is already susceptible to droughts as well as vulnerabilities to diseases brought about by climate change.
 It’s particularly powerful listening to someone talk about how their future is at risk, and yet they have the spirit to fight back.

-Nkosilathi Nyathi is undoubtedly not alone in his feelings towards being let down by future generations; according to the UN, young people are mobilizing across the world with an unmistakable message:
+Nkosilathi Nyathi is undoubtedly not alone in his feelings about being let down by future generations; according to the UN, young people are mobilizing across the world with an unmistakable message:

 “the older generation has failed, and it is the young who will pay in full — with their very futures.”